a-velasco/charmed-etcd-operator/docs/content/how-to/manage-passwords.md

 # Manage passwords

-When accessing etcd in the [tutorial](#access-etcd), we didn't need to include a password in the HTTP request.
+In the [Access etcd](#access-etcd) section of the tutorial, we didn't need to include a password in the HTTP request.
 However, in order to read or write data in etcd, we need to authenticate ourselves.

 Typically, this can be done using a username and TLS certificate.
 For the sake of this guide, we will also use charmed etcd's internal admin user `root`.
 This user is only for  internal use, and it is created automatically by charmed etcd.